aadoranta/basicGeneticAlgorithm/README.md

    showed a graph of the all-diversity pairs and best fitness vs. number of generations.
 These graphs gave me some insight on how the algorithm worked and I hope they're at least interesting to see.

-***RUN INSTRUCTIONS***
-I included two files - one that has the matplotlib plots enabled, and one with the matplotlib plot functions commented out.
-I could not run the file with the plots in Idle, so if you're running it in that environment and just want to determine functionality, use genetic_algorithm_no_plt.
-In order to work, the codes simply need to be run.
-Prompts will show up which should be straightforward to follow and results are printed as well as graphed.